egomolka/vue-money-format/README.md

 - hide-subunits: Do not display the subunits.
 Defaults to false.
 If you set this to true, the supplemental-precision option will be ignored.
 - supplemental-precision: Add extra precision digits beyond what is specified in ISO 4217.
 For example, a value of $2.2716 will normally be displaced as $2.27.
 If you set supplemental-precision to 1, it will be displayed as $2.272.

+## Changelog

+Changes for the current version:

+- Fixed a typo in the usage instructions
+- Upgraded Lodash

 ## References